pmarchini/giogo/README.md

 # Giogo

 Giogo is a command-line tool that allows you to run processes with specified resource limitations using Linux cgroups.
-It provides an easy-to-use interface to limit CPU and memory resources, etc. for a process and its children.
+It provides an easy-to-use interface to limit CPU, memory, and IO resources for a process and its children.

 **Note: Root privileges are required, and cgroups v1 is currently not supported.**